 - Resistance unlikely to be tough enough for those wanting very challenging workouts

 - Display not backlit so hard to see in poor light conditions

 Progear 555LXT Consumer Ratings

-At present there are very few customer reviews.
+At present there are few customer reviews.
 Customers so far have reported being happy with the bike on the whole.